First Landing State Park: History

 Development of the Seashore State Park began in 1933 by the Civilian Conservation Corps on 1060 acre of donated land.
-Most of the workers were African American men.
+Most of the workers were Black American men.
 The new park opened on June 15, 1936.
 Several additions of land and adjustments of the border with Joint Expeditionary Base East resulted in the current total area of the park of 2888 acre.

 The 3598 acre Seashore Natural Area, a portion of which is located within the park, was listed as a National Natural Landmark in 1965.
 The designation recognized the significance of the park's forested dunes and semitropical vegetation.
 In 1997, the park's name was changed from Seashore State Park to First Landing State Park to reflect its heritage as the first place where members of the Virginia Company landed.

 A cross was erected in the state park by the Daughters of the American Colonists on April 26, 1935 to mark the location of the first landing by English colonists at the site, along with a placard at the base of the cross with the dates of the landing and the settlement at Jamestown, Virginia.

 Like all Virginia State Parks following Reconstruction and through the first half of the 1900's, First Landing State Park implemented Jim Crow laws with segregated and unequal facilities for white and black visitors.
-In 1955, following the Brown vs. Board of Education Supreme Court decision, the governing authorities of First Landing State park chose to close the park rather than integrate, reopening and integrated in 1965 following the 1964 Civil Rights Act.
+In 1955, following the Brown vs. Board of Education Supreme Court decision, the governing authorities of First Landing State park chose to close the park rather than integrate, reopening an integrated park in 1965 following the 1964 Civil Rights Act.